multimediaeval/multimediaeval.github.io/_editions/2025/tasks/medico.md

 #### Quest for insight

 Here are several research questions related to this challenge that participants can strive to answer in order to go beyond just looking at the evaluation metrics:
-* How can AI models generate explanations that align with clinical reasoning and enhance trust among medical professionals?
+* Which types of explanations align with clinical reasoning and enhance trust among medical professionals?
 * How can visual attention mechanisms, uncertainty estimation, or multimodal reasoning be leveraged to provide meaningful justifications?
 * What are the most effective strategies for evaluating the quality and reliability of AI-generated explanations in GI diagnostics?
 * How can preprocessing and post-processing techniques be optimized to improve explainability while maintaining accuracy?